Maslow's hierarchy of needs: Global ranking

-Ranking of sex
+Sex ranking

-The position and value of sex on the pyramid have also been a source of criticism regarding Maslow's hierarchy.
-Maslow's hierarchy places sex in the needs category (above) along with food and breathing; it lists sex solely from an individualistic perspective.
-For example, sex is placed with other physiological needs which must be satisfied before a person considers "higher" levels of motivation.
-Some critics feel this placement of sex neglects the emotional, familial, and evolutionary implications of sex within the community, although others point out that this is true of all of the basic needs.
-In addition and in stark contrast to the other listed needs, it is clear that sex is not a universal need.
-This is evident in children who have not undergone puberty, asexuals, and adults who choose to go their entire life without it, yet still obtain higher needs.
-The same cannot be said for the other listed needs.
+The position and value of sex within Maslow's hierarchy have been a source of criticism.
+Maslow's hierarchy places sex in the physiological needs category, alongside food and breathing.
+Some critics argue that this placement of sex neglects the emotional, familial, and evolutionary implications of sex within the community, although others point out that this critique could apply to all of the basic needs.
+However, Maslow himself acknowledged that the satisfaction of sexual desire was likely linked to other social motives as well.
+Furthermore, it is recognized that physiological needs such as sex and hunger can be related to higher-order motivations.

-Changes to the hierarchy by circumstance
+Cultural and individual variations

+Although recent research appears to validate the existence of universal human needs, as well as shared ordering of the way in which people seek and satisfy needs, the exact hierarchy proposed by Maslow is called into question.
+The most common criticism is the expectation that different individuals, with similar backgrounds and at similar junctures in their respective lives, when faced with the same situation, would end up taking the same decision.
+Instead of that, a common observation is that humans are driven by a unique set of motivations, and their behavior cannot be reliably predicted based on the Maslowian principles.

-The higher-order (self-esteem and self-actualization) and lower-order (physiological, safety, and love) need classification of Maslow's hierarchy of needs is not universal and may vary across cultures due to individual differences and availability of resources in the region or geopolitical entity/country.
+The classification of the higher-order (self-esteem and self-actualization) and lower-order (physiological, safety, and love) needs is not universal and may vary across cultures due to individual differences and availability of resources in the region or geopolitical entity/country.

 In a 1997 study, exploratory factor analysis (EFA) of a thirteen-item scale showed there were two particularly important levels of needs in the US during the peacetime of 1993 to 1994: survival (physiological and safety) and psychological (love, self-esteem, and self-actualization).
 In 1991, a retrospective peacetime measure was established and collected during the Persian Gulf War, and US citizens were asked to recall the importance of needs from the previous year.
 Once again, only two levels of needs were identified; therefore, people have the ability and competence to recall and estimate the importance of needs.
 For citizens in the Middle East (Egypt and Saudi Arabia), three levels of needs regarding importance and satisfaction surfaced during the 1990 retrospective peacetime.
 These three levels were completely different from those of US citizens.